Who am I and where do I go?

 I've been asking this question myself as long as I know.
 Who are we, that we dare to tell horses, these noble animals, what to do?
 I still don't know, but I see horses as guides, that are incredibly patient with us and give us new chances time and again, to make ourselves better.

-I've been riding more than 21 years.
+I've been riding since 1994.
 Someone could say it's been a long time, but every single day there is something completely new for me with horses.
 And I won't be trying to be original, because everyone, who is really passionate about horses, knows that our path with them is the aim.

 I started with the standard convetional dressage and jumping style, but I've been always sticking out somehow.
 Since the very beginning I've been trying to train horses from the ground, though I didn't have any clue how to do it then and everyone was just knocking on his forehead.